farolinar/dealls-bumble/README.md

 In order to run the service, you need
 - Docker & Docker Compose v2++ (recommended, but there's an alternative in Getting Started)
 - Go (minimum v1.22 recommended)
+- golangci-lint (not required, for linting purposes)

 ## Getting Started

 Make a new file called `.env` inside the root of the project.
 Copy the contents of `.env.example` to the `.env` file

+### Starting the database
 ### Use Docker
-1. Run the docker compose to start the database and the service
+1. Run the docker compose to start the database
 ```bash
 docker-compose up -d
 ```